toriium/api-model-python/README.md

 - application: All business logic
 - data: All parts that interact with data, API, Cache, SQL, etc...
 - presentation: How the system will be available, API, CLI, message-broker, etc...

+# Notes
+- It is using gunicorn because automatic instrumentations does not work with multi workers on uvicorn